FixMyBerlin/fixmy.platform/README.md

 ## Development environment

+To setup the backend development environment you need to install the docker tool on your local machine and setup accounts with Amazon AWS and Heroku.
+Then you can setup docker from the checked out Git repository and import the datasets from either Amazon or Heroku.

 First things first: create a file `.env` in the project root and enter environment variables that you want to have available during runtime.
 The `sample.env` file contains some keys that you might want to have there.
 Most importantly this should contain access keys used to load data from S3 and toggles used to enable